 When you're out and about with your tribe of little creatures, a simple lunch stopover can easily escalate into an expensive meal.
 Although there are some great cheap (and healthy) food options out there that you should keep your eyes peeled for, it's much cheaper to bring your own.
 Don't forget that many hands make light work, so make cooking at home an activity before you head out.

 Not everything good is at your doorstep, or just around at the corner.
 Driving to your destination might seem like the best option, but it often can add up if you're planning a big day, with petrol and parking fees combining right under your nose.
 Gather up the gang and jump on public transport.
 For the kids that usually have to sit in the back, the big windows and new sights from train or bus are a welcome change, and can all be part of the adventure.

 Plan your journey on the Transperth website here and be sure to read up here on parking before you leave the house.
 The Google Maps app on your phone is also a great planning tool for public transport.

 The feeling of having something that you have made with your own hands is a hard one to beat.
 With heaps of online classes, books and games focussed around arts and crafts, you'll be spoilt for choice to keep your kids entertained.
 The beauty of this is that you decide which materials you want to buy depending on how much you want to spend.
 Don't forget to look out for the cleaning products… this one can get messy.

 Go on a photoshoot

 We live in a beautiful part of the world, so why spend the school holidays inside?
-Whether you’re taking the kids out for a bike ride or proving who has the best footy skills at the park, the fresh air and sunshine is worth more than any expensive expedition.
+Whether you're taking the kids out for a bike ride or proving who has the best footy skills at the park, the fresh air and sunshine are worth more than any expensive expedition.
 There are so many amazing parks and reserves that lend themselves perfectly to an otherwise boring day inside, so pack well and get out there!